narkisr-deprecated/gelfino/README.md

 * A string, if the field contains the given string then it gets passed through.
 * A predicate function that accepts a single value and returns true or false.

+### Statistics:

+Gelfino logs a couple of statistics into statistics.log file, these are updated every 5sec and include:

+* Total messages recieved.
+* Total messages processed.
+* Processing rate (the difference between every 5sec).

 ## Example:
 This example showcases the forwarding of two types of events to fnordmetric, any message that matches the regex creates a matching event in the fnordmetric redis set, a second event is created for any message with the INFO level set.